rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 }
 ```

-Here we get also the tenantID and URI for CloudNetwork operations so we don't need to hardcode it!
+Here we also get the tenantID and URI for Cloud Networks operations so we don't need to hardcode it!

-Hardcoding is bad, have I said that ?
+Hardcoding is bad, have I said that?

 ```sh
 # useful details here